-- Describe the various analytical techniques used in food industry. - Classify the different techniques used in chromatography to differentiate nutrients and other chemical compounds in foods. - Write down the chemical properties and role of enzymes in food industries.. - Describe the proximate analysis of foods and feeds including ant nutritional factors and antibiotics.
+- CO 1.
+Various analytical techniques used in food industry. - CO 2.
+Different techniques used in chromatography to differentiate nutrients and other chemical compounds in foods. - CO 3.
+Chemical properties and role of enzymes in food industries. - CO 4.
+Techniques in proximate analysis of foods and feeds including anti-nutritional factors and antibiotics.